-The EC submitted the Visa Liberalization Roadmap in June 2012.
-Given the wide range of issues related to visa liberalization, the roadmap aimed to identify legislative and other measures that Kosovo should adopt and implement in the short-term for advancing the visa liberalization process.
+The European Commission delivered the Visa Liberalization Roadmap in June 2012.
+Considering the wide range of interconnected issues related to visa liberalization, the roadmap aimed to identify the legislation and all other measures that Kosovo needed to adopt and implement, as well as the conditions to be met in the short term for progress towards visa liberalization.

-The roadmap included 95 criteria and was structured according to the respective blocks:
+The Roadmap contained 95 criteria and was organized into respective blocks:

-For the full list of criteria foreseen on the Visa Liberalization Roadmap click on the following link: xxxx
+To access the list of criteria for Kosovo within the Visa Liberalization Roadmap, click the link: Visa Liberalization Roadmap.

-In the field of readmission and reintegration: allocating and spending adequate budget by investing in long-term reintegration of repatriated persons.
+In the area of reintegration and repatriation: the allocation and adequate spending of the budget by investing in the long-term reintegration of repatriated individuals.

-In the area of document security, the legal framework on alteration of name has been amended.
+In the area of document security, the legal framework was amended and supplemented for the name change.

-In the area of migration and asylum, there has been a drastic reduction in the number of Kosovars seeking asylum in EU countries and at the same time sufficient conditions and capacities have been ensured, in the event of a refugee flow from third countries in Kosovo.
-The Law on Public Procurement has been amended by making mandatory the suspension and removal of accused and convicted offenders.
-The e-procurement platform has been functionalized.
+In the area of migration and asylum, a drastic decrease in the number of Kosovo citizens seeking asylum in EU countries has been demonstrated, while at the same time, conditions and capacities have been created for potential refugee flows from third countries to Kosovo.
+Law on Public Procurement has been amended, making it mandatory to suspend and dismiss officials accused and convicted of criminal offenses, and the electronic procurement platform has been operationalized.

-In the area of protection of human rights, the legal framework has been completed and an agreement with Serbia on free movement between Kosovo and Serbia has been reached, allowing the citizens of both countries to travel within or through the territories of both countries with Identity cards.
-Moreover, one of the last remaining criteria related to the work of the Ombudsman, namely providing an adequate facility and ensuring the budget independence of the institution has also been met.
+In the area of human rights protection, the legal framework has been completed, and an agreement has been reached with Serbia on free movement between Kosovo and Serbia, allowing citizens of both countries to travel within or through the territories of both countries with identity cards.
+Also, the last remaining criteria related to the work of the Ombudsperson Institution, specifically ensuring an adequate facility and budgetary independence for this institution.
+Both of these points have been fully achieved.